-New York Attorney General's Office penalizes National Scouting Report for defrauding athletes, deceptive business practices
+NY attorney general penalizes scouting service for deceptive advertising, defrauding families

 The attorney general’s findings concluded that NSR did not have a business license to operate in New York, that the company’s contracts with the athletes did not have the required notice that allows a three-day period to cancel, that NSR could not back up its various promotional claims, including those that said that 90% of student-athletes who used its service received athletic scholarships from NCAA, NAIA or NJCAA schools or that its recruiting service was resourced by more college coaches than all other recruiting services combined.

-Rusty Rigby, the president of NSR, said his company paid the settlement costs because it became too expensive to fight the findings.
+Rusty Rigby, the president of NSR, said his company agreed to pay the settlement costs because it became too expensive to fight the findings.

 “This penalty that I had to pay is very small,” Rigby said.
 “What I did learn is we are not successful in anything we do because of what it says on the web site.
 Our web site and social media, we have to be so, so careful.
 We’re dealing with people’s children. … If it’s out there, you have to stand by it.
 To prove those things, we need to have more documentation and to do that, it cost more than we wanted to generate.”